handpoint/doc/javascript/javascripttransactiontypes.md

 `TipAdjustment`

-A tip adjustment operation allows merchants to adjust the tip amount of a sale transaction before the batch of transactions is settled by the processor at the end of the day.
-Note: This functionality is only available for the restaurant industry in the United States and the processors currently supporting this functionality are TSYS and VANTIV.
+A tip adjustment operation allows merchants to adjust the tip amount of a sale or a pre-auth capture transaction before the batch of transactions is settled by the processor at the end of the day.
+Note: This functionality is only available for the restaurant industry in the United States and the processors currently supporting this functionality are TSYS and WORLDPAY/VANTIV.

 **Parameters**